Most of us have that thing we’ve always wanted to try. Maybe we thought about learning to cook some new meals, or learn to play the piano.

 If someone enrolled us in a class and paid for it, and maybe offered to go with us too, that would be our chance to step out and try something new.

-A great holiday gift this year could be paying for someone to attend classes (perhaps once COVID-19 concerns have subsided).
+A great holiday gift this year could be paying for someone to attend classes.
 It’s an experience a person might hang on to for a lifetime.
 Options range from the practical (DIY/home fix it) to the off-beat (glass-blowing).

 Clearly, you’d want to match the classes with the person — you can’t give everyone on your list classes to learn how to make their own beer.
 And not every option on our list of ideas will be available in every community.

 An alternative that may be worth considering for anyone, no matter where they live or whether they want to attend in-person classes: a subscription to MasterClass.
 For $15 a month, a person can learn about anything from baking the perfect homemade cake, to building a website, to making furniture out of wood.
 The big differentiator: the classes are taught by experts and celebrities who focus on the skills that made them famous and successful.
 So you get tennis lessons taught by Serena Williams, cooking taught by Gordon Ramsay or Gabriela Camara and singing taught by Christina Aguilera or Usher.
 In general, classes are two to five hours total, broken up into sections that are five to 15 minutes each.